berkezkul/CoffeeShopMultiAgent--Crew-AI-Ollama/README.md

 # CoffeeShopMultiAgent-Crew-AI & Ollama
 Developing strategies the coffee industry with AI-powered multi-agent systems.
 From customer segmentation to dynamic pricing and strategic campaigns, Crew AI brings intelligent automation to your business.

-# ☕ CrewDynamicsAI
+# ☕ Crew AI
 **"Empowering Coffee Chains with AI-Driven Multi-Agent Systems"**

 Welcome to **CrewDynamicsAI**, where cutting-edge artificial intelligence meets the coffee industry.
 This repository demonstrates how **multi-agent systems**, powered by the robust capabilities of **Crew AI** and **Ollama LLM**, can optimize operations, boost revenues, and transform customer experiences.

 ---

-## 🚀 What is CrewDynamicsAI?
+## 🚀 What is Crew AI?

-CrewDynamicsAI is a comprehensive AI-powered solution for coffee chains, integrating **multi-agent architectures** to address challenges like:
+Crew AI is a comprehensive AI-powered solution for coffee chains, integrating **multi-agent architectures** to address challenges like:
 - 📊 **Customer Segmentation**: Identify customer patterns and preferences.
 - 💸 **Dynamic Pricing**: Optimize pricing strategies based on demand, trends, and costs.
 - 📈 **Strategic Campaigns**: Design marketing campaigns tailored for maximum impact.